VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -remoteWrite.headers string
      Optional HTTP headers to send with each request to the corresponding -remoteWrite.url.
 For example, -remoteWrite.headers='My-Auth:foobar' would send 'My-Auth: foobar' HTTP header with every request to the corresponding -remoteWrite.url.
 Multiple headers must be delimited by '^^': -remoteWrite.headers='header1:value1^^header2:value2'
   -remoteWrite.maxBatchSize int
-     Defines defines max number of timeseries to be flushed at once (default 1000) -remoteWrite.maxQueueSize int
+     Defines max number of timeseries to be flushed at once (default 1000) -remoteWrite.maxQueueSize int
      Defines the max number of pending datapoints to remote write endpoint (default 100000) -remoteWrite.oauth2.clientID string